aiwaiwa/playground/README.md

 ## File Names

-File name stands for a product & optional version number.
+File name represents a Product name & optional Version number.

 * Product names cannot contain `|` symbol.
 * Optional version number is anything between the last `[` and `]` symbols.
   * If version number is found, any space separators will be removed from the product name.

+Folder hierarchy currently has no meaning and may be simply used for organization.

 ## Content